cloudtamer-io/terraform-cloud-run-tasks/README.md

 - Savings Opportunities - shows the monthly forecast on a project as well as the cost savings available.
 - Compliance - shows the number of compliance findings on a project and will throw an error if there are any critical findings.

-This repository contains the code to generate a docker image for the run task.
+This repository contains the code to launch an EC2 instance to run the webhook.

 You can access the deployment guide [here](https://cloudtamer.zendesk.com/hc/en-us/articles/4408728893325).